 Why Switch from MT4 to MT5 Within Minutes

-The biggest query confronting programmers and traders with this planned migration is, how can you run the experts coded in MQL4 language on the MT5 platform efficiently, considering the fact that MT4 and MT5 can’t run on simultaneously.
+The biggest query confronting programmers and traders with this planned migration is how you can run the experts coded in MQL4 language on the MT5 platform efficiently, considering the fact that MT4 and MT5 can’t run simultaneously.

-When we go even deeper into this question, we come across some facts like:
+When we go even deeper into this question, we come across some facts:

 - Metaquotes has made numerous changes to the MT5’s functionality, due to which it gets more functional advantages in contrast to MT4.